7 Everyday Essential Gadgets Before Smartphones Landed

 Sneha Singh

 It is no hidden secret that the last 50 years have seen phenomenal technology developments.
 Back in the 70s entertainment meant watching movies or listening to music.
 People carried multiple gadgets just to get through the day, where you needed one device for music, another to stay connected and an extra one for gaming.
+For every need or interest, there was a separate gadget and together these shaped daily life for all age groups.
 Fast forward to today, and all has got consolidated to a single piece of machine, called a smartphone.

-These were the devices that shaped how people listened, played, communicated, and remembered moments.
+These were the devices that defined how people listened to music, played video games, communicated, and remembered moments.
 They were not primitive; they were extraordinary for their time.
-Here are a few of them to take you down memory lane.
+Here are a few of those iconic gadgets that were both a style statement and an essential back in those days.

 1. Sony Walkman (1979)